 The H.O.W.
 Fund was created to assist Region 13 award-winning quartets and choruses who qualify and compete at the Sweet Adeline International competition.
 These are the only monetary gifts awarded by Region 13 and will be presented annually by September 1.

-Regional Champion and Wild Card Choruses: will receive $30 per member based on their regional assessment of the fiscal year the chorus will be traveling to International Convention for support as they work toward International.
+Regional Champion and Wild Card Choruses: The Regional Champion and Wild Card Choruses will receive $30 per member based on their regional assessment of the fiscal year the chorus will be traveling to International Convention for support as they work toward International.
 This gift will be presented annually.

 Regional Champion Quartet: The regional champion quartet will receive $600.00 from the region to support their participation in International competition.
 This gift will be presented annually.